-Is your staff fully certified?
+Are your staff fully certified?

-• What kind of education do your teachers have?”
+• What kind of education do your teachers have?

-• What kind of certifications do they have?”
+• What kind of certifications do they have?

-• How do they keep apprised of new educational findings and techniques?”
+• How do they keep apprised of new educational findings and techniques?

 A school worth its money will have a certified owner, director, principal, and head teachers.
 Having Montessori certified aides, and specialty staff is wonderful, but not needed.

 As a personal anecdote, I once knew a director/owner who told people she was “Austrian trained”.
 She just seemed to forget to tell people that her “training” was in hotel management!
 More than that, she had failed all her classes her first year and dropped out!
-Her extent of Montessori knowledge came from reading one webpage, not even a site, just one page prior to opening her school.)
+Her extent of Montessori knowledge came from reading one web page.
+Not even a site, just one page prior to opening her school.